Common Questions

 The number of electives you can take varies based on your major.
 Your degree audit, undergraduate catalog description, and departmental advisor can help you see how many and which electives count towards your major requirements.

-Academic Standing
+Academic Standing & Probation

 What is Academic Probation at UCF?

 A student is placed on academic probation when their UCF cumulative GPA drops below a 2.0.
-A student must receive at least a 2.0 term GPA the each semester after being placed on probation to remain at the University.
+A student must receive at least a 2.0 term GPA each semester after being placed on probation to remain at the University.
 Students on academic probation have mandatory programming and requirements to retain their UCF student status.
-Click here to find out more about academic probation.
+Find out more about academic probation.

 I’ve been Disqualified (lost student standing due to low academic performance), what can I do now?

 If you have been disqualified, your first step should be to print and follow the Academic Success Checklist.
-This checklist lists best practices, suggestions, and ideas for self assessment and identifying what priorities are most important in a student’s studies.
+This checklist lists best practices, suggestions, and ideas for self-assessment and identifying what priorities are most important in a student’s studies.
 The most important thing disqualified students should keep in mind is that you still have options, and that there are many paths to completion of undergraduate studies.
 You should also review our Readmission website for additional instructions on what is required to return to UCF.

 I’ve been Discontinued (lost student status due to non-enrollment for 2 or more semesters), how can I return to UCF?